ULJ-Yale/qunex/README.md

 Change Log
 ----------

+* 0.50.4  License and README updates.
 * 0.50.3  Fixed incorrect calling of hcpd.
 * 0.50.2  Renamed cores and threads parameters.
 * 0.50.1  Harmonized the use of hcp_suffix.
 * 0.50.0  Renamed gmrimage class to nimage and methods names from mri_ to img_.
 * 0.49.10 Initial submodule versioning.